politie/informant/README.md

 # Decorators

-Reporter provides two method-decorators that can be used to quickly add performance measurements and tracing to existing methods.
+Informant provides two method-decorators that can be used to quickly add performance measurements and tracing to existing methods.

 - `@measure`